Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna's favorite food is roasted potatoes, especially those with salt.
 When she's nervous, she fidgets with the hem of her clothing.

+### Voice
+Rúna speaks informally with a slight stutter.

 ### Ljörn
 Rúna is noticeably kinder to Ljörn in his presence.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.